If you have an ultralight aircraft there is a good chance that it is

 rubbing alcohol on a dry cloth.

 Temperkote or Mylar sails are still new and experimental.
-At this point
+At this

 Use all solvents with care.
 Always rinse and dry thoroughly.
-It should
+It

-can ruin nylon if not used properly.
+and solvents can ruin nylon if not used properly.